 Physicists analyze and test physical properties of materials, including matter affecting living organisms, and apply results of experiments to the solution of problems.
 They engage in continuous development and modification to improve performance and suitability of products and production processes.

 The work of a professor and instructor is multi-faceted.
 Professors and instructors are tasked with the design and delivery of instruction in the classroom.
 They spend their time teaching, conducting research, and supporting their students in a variety of academic and vocational subjects related to their military occupations.
-Some specialize by functional area, such as military-specific/tactical.
+Some specialize by functional area.